pipiku915/FinMem-LLM-StockTrading/README.md

 | Company 10Q | SEC EDGAR | Part 1 Item 2 | [SEC API Section Extractor API](https://sec-api.io/docs/sec-filings-item-extraction-api) |

 ### Data Schemas

-After downloading data from the above sources, each dataset needs to be processed with following schemas to be able to convert to the environment data format.
+After downloaded data from the above sources, each dataset need to be processed with following schemas to be able to convert to the environment data format.

 #### Daily Stock Price

 | Column | Type | Note |
 |-|-|-|
 | Date | datetime | - |